stakater/developer-handbook/content/testing/backend.md

 The kinds of internal resources that are typically exposed include logs, feature flags, database commands and system metrics.
 Many microservices also include health check resources which provide information about the health of the service and its dependencies, timings for key transactions and details of configuration parameters.
 A simple ping resource can also be useful to aid in load balancing.

 Since these resources are more privileged in terms of the control they have or the information they expose, they often require their own authentication or to be locked down at the network level.
-By namespacing those parts of the API that form the internal controls using URL naming conventions or by exposing those resources on a different network port, access can be restricted at the firewall level.
+By separating those parts of the API into namespaces that form the internal controls using URL naming conventions or by exposing those resources on a different network port, access can be restricted at the firewall level.

 ## Testing Strategies for Microservices